Balticon: Overview

 Balticon brings together over 1800 science, science fiction and fantasy professionals, creative amateurs, and fans on Memorial Day weekend each year for a 4-day multi-track event in or around Baltimore.

 Balticon can be described as a "General" or "Big Tent" science fiction convention since, while the primary emphasis is literary, programming and activities cover a number of other areas, such as anime, art, costuming, science, Podcasting and new media, gaming, and Filk music.

 Balticon is produced by the Baltimore Science Fiction Society, Inc., a 501(c)(3) literary society.
 It is run entirely by volunteers, who assume responsibility at many levels, ranging from gofers who sign up and run errands at the convention, to the Con Chair who may spend up to two years on planning and administration.

 Activities and program items are developed by the convention staff with suggestions from program participants, and the literary program usually concentrates most heavily on the segment of genre in which the year's Guest of Honor publishes most of his/her work.
 Some Balticon activities and tracks run 24 hours a day from Friday afternoon to Monday afternoon.
-Balticon also usually hosts a Robert Heinlein "Pay It Forward" Blood Drive at some time during the convention.